PhD Student

 Theoretical Computer Science

-I am a current doctoral student at the University of Liverpool since October 2024.
+Hey!
+I am Ziad (he/him), a current doctoral student at the University of Liverpool since October 2024.
 I am a member of the ACTO and NDC groups.
 I work under the guidance of Sebastian Wild, Nikhil Mande and Viktor Zamaraev.
 Prior to this, I completed my Master’s degree at the University of York under the guidance of Detlef Plump.

 Note: My surname is “Ismaili Alaoui,” in full.
 My first name is “Ziad.”
 I do not have a middle name.